Deposits

 Security: This command includes comprehensive validation of deposit data, withdrawal credentials, and BLS signatures to ensure compatibility with the vault's configuration.

-proof-and-prove (prove)
+proof-and-activate (prove)

 Process: